The finest fashion books for style enthusiasts

 ‘We met in 1979, I believe.
 Ever since, Azzedine and I are hand in glove.
 I photographed his collections and I have countless portraits of him,' said renowned German photographer Peter Lindbergh of his longtime friendship with Azzedine Alaïa, before he passed away in 2019.
 Alaïa and Lindbergh were united on many creative passions: a love for black and the celebration of the female form.

 For Silicon Valley.
 No_Code_Life, Tod's enlisted Iranian-American photographer Ramek Fazel to document the daily goings on in Silicon Valley.
-For 10 days he roamed its roads, armed with a Rollieflex, shooting diverse portraits and panoramic views, from aerial shots of lengthy highways to employeers armed with colourful Google-branded tote bags.
+For 10 days he roamed its roads, armed with a Rolleiflex, shooting diverse portraits and panoramic views, from aerial shots of lengthy highways to employees armed with colourful Google-branded tote bags.
 The result is a colourful and multifarious presentation of Silicon Valley existence, rooted in reality, instead of millennial-infused myth.
+LH

-In March 2021, London menswear designer Craig Green teamed up with photographer Jack Davison, on a poetic S/S 2021 visual set of images that captured Green’s sculptural, utilitarian and head piece-accented designs.
-Now, in celebration of the project, Green and Davison have launched a print media extension of the collaboration, encompassd as a limited set of set of four riso printed and saddle-stitched self-cover books, accompanied with Tyvek sheet posters, printed in a spectrum of colour variations.
-From midday tomorrow, 13 May 2021, a mere 30 sets of the books will be available, for free, for the public to collection from Craig Green’s space at Dover Street London.
+In March 2021, London menswear designer Craig Green teamed up with photographer Jack Davison, on a poetic S/S 2021 visual set of images that captured Green’s sculptural, utilitarian and headpiece-accented designs.
+Now, in celebration of the project, Green and Davison have launched a print media extension of the collaboration, encompassed as a limited set of four riso-printed and saddle-stitched self-cover books, accompanied by Tyvek sheet posters, printed in a spectrum of colour variations.
+From midday tomorrow, 13 May 2021, a mere 30 sets of the books will be available, for free, for the public to collect from Craig Green’s space at Dover Street London.
+LH

 Niccolò Berretta has been drawn to the anthropological bravura of August Sander and Diane Arbus since he first started taking pictures.
 ‘I see their work as a sort of catalogue of human beings yet with the search for the mysterious,’ he says.
 In 2009 he began taking photographs of some of the one hundred and fifty million passengers that pass each year through Rome’s Stazione Termini.
 Now 490 of them have been brought together in a chunky book published by Drago.